angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

-Here you can execute a Brainstorm pile even if you are at a low life total without the use of :card[SW] or if you don't have access to tools like :card[IU] or :card[Con] which still allows you to get to 0 cards left in the deck.
-You can follow the listed steps:
+Here you can execute a Brainstorm pile even if you are at a low life total without the use of :card[SW] or if you don't have access to tools like :card[IU] and :card[Con].
+The pile still allows you to get to 0 cards left in the deck.
+Follow the listed steps:

 1. Cast your cantrip and Surveil SW into the graveyard, draw BS
 1. Cast BS, do not Surveil and put back TO and X